Many in the media recently have dismissed Labour’s chances of winning the next General Election.

 Perhaps “spy novel” is a misleading term (although it definitely is one) as this has a more literary flavour than most books in the genre.
 The young pretty heroine Serena Frome (perhaps Hayley Atwell could play her if there’s ever a TV or film version?) is groomed for MI5 after leaving Cambridge once an affair with one of her lecturers turns sour.
 But Serena’s suitability for espionage is as based as much on her reading habits as any other talents she might have.
 For Serena is soon used as a tool to bring an emerging star of the literary world “on side” and like George Orwell before, become ensconced in the MI5 Cold War camp.

-Ian McEwan is a rarity in British fiction in that he manages to attract both popular appeal with literary acclaim.
+Ian McEwan is a rarity in British fiction in that he manages to attract both popular appeal and literary acclaim.
 Here, he does so again, exploring a world of intrigue as well as a vanished literary scene (Anthony Powell, Anthony Burgess, Kingsley Amis) in reality poised to give way to a new generation of writing talent, namely Martin Amis, Julian Barnes, William Boyd and Ian McEwan himself.